kyleboehlen/filemanager/README.md

 - [ ] Max filesize storage

 ### Auth
-You'll notice this app just uses the basic Laravel auth defaults, I prefer not to use bootstrap styles as I think writing custom sass is much cleaner but hey styling all the templates would add hours to the test so... it is what it is.
-I'd be happy to show you examples of this on a personal codbase.
+You'll notice this app just uses the basic Laravel auth defaults (boostrap and vue).
+I haven't used bootstrap before, I usually do custom sass, but I can see how it can be useful in something like this or an MVP.
+I'd be happy to show some custom sass in some personal codebases

-It also uses Vue, which I haven't used, again it's just the default for Laravel.
-I've wanted to learn Vue or Angular but my freetime has been spent on a personal codebase that hasn't needed to do anything client side so I havne't been able to justify it yet.
+I'd really like to learn Vue or Angular as well, had always leaned toward Vue as it was Laravel's default, but I haven't quite had the chance yet with my personal projects.

 ### Responsive Design
 As I mentioned above in Auth, the site is styled with bootstrap so it is already responsive.
-That being said, I prefer to write my styles with custom sass and would be happy to show you examples of responsive design in a personal codebase.
+Kinda cheating.
+That being said, I still prefer to write my styles with custom sass in my personal projects and would be happy to show you examples of responsive design in a personal codebase.

 ### Tags
 I utilized the boostrap-tagsinput jQuery plugin for this